Monday, July 2, 2012

 Kuakata, locally known as Sagar Kannya (Daughter of the Sea) is a rare scenic beauty spot on the southernmost tip of Bangladesh.
 Kuakata in Latachapli union under Kalapara Police Station of Patuakhali district is about 30 km in length and 6 km in breadth.
 It is 70 km from Patuakhali district headquarters and 320 km from Dhaka.

-At Kuakata excellent combination of the picturesque natural beauty, sandy beach, blue sky, huge expanse of water of the Bay and evergreen forest in really eye-catching.
+[Kuakata Seabeach] | At Kuakata excellent combination of the picturesque natural beauty, sandy beach, blue sky, huge expanse of water of the Bay and evergreen forest in really eye-catching.
 From its seashore you can watch both sunrise and sunset.
-The coconut trees increase the scenic beauty of this seashore.
+The coconut trees increase the scenic beauty of this seashore. |

 You can visit Buddhist Temple where you can see the statue of Goutom Buddha and two wells of 200 years old.
 Local name of the well is Kua and Kata is a local name of digging a well; so was the name Kuakata.
-Fisherman village is another place where you can visit and watch the lifestyle of the Fisherman.
+Fisherman village is another place where you can visit and watch the lifestyle of the Fisherman. | [Rakhain Girl at Kuakata] |

 Kuakata is one of the rarest places, which has the unique beauty of offering the full view of the rising and setting of crimson sun in the water of the Bay of Bengal in a calm environment.
 That perhaps makes Kuakata one of the world's unique beaches.
 The long and wide beach at Kuakata has a typical natural setting.
 This sandy beach has gentle slopes into the Bay of Bengal and bathing there is as pleasant as is walking or diving.

-Kuakata is truly a virgin beach-a sanctuary for migratory winter birds, a series of coconut trees, sandy beach of blue Bay, a feast for the eye.
+[Sunrise at Kuakata] | Kuakata is truly a virgin beach-a sanctuary for migratory winter birds, a series of coconut trees, sandy beach of blue Bay, a feast for the eye.
 Forest, boats plying in the Bay of Bengal with colorful sails, fishing, towering cliffs, surfing waves everything here touches every visitor's heart.
 The unique customs and costumes of the 'Rakhyne' tribal families and Buddhist Temple of about hundred years old indicate the ancient tradition and cultural heritage, which are objects of great pleasure Kuakata is the place of pilgrimage of the Hindus and Buddhist communities.
-Innumerable devotees arrive here at the festival of 'Rush Purnima' and 'Maghi Purnima'.
+Innumerable devotees arrive here at the festival of 'Rush Purnima' and 'Maghi Purnima'. |

 Means of Communication: There exists road communication between Dhaka and Patuakhali district headquarters.
 Accessible by road, water or air transport up to Barisal.
 Then one may travel by road or water to Kuakata or Patuakhali.
 From Dhaka you can go to Patuakhali by bus & from there by microbus to Kuakata.
 It is advisable to go Patuakhali by launch, which is an overnight journey, and you can enjoy the unique beauty of Bangladesh Rivers at nighttime during this journey.
 Instead of Potuakhali you can go to Khepupara by launch, which is also an overnight journey and from Khepupara you can go to Kuakata by microbus.
 A direct BRTC bus service is also available from Dhaka to Kuakata that leaves from Sayedabad Bus terminal at night takes 12 hours to reach Kuakata.
 But it might be a hectic bus journey as a number of ferries are there on the way to Kuakata by road.
 BRTC has introduced direct bus service from Dhaka to Kuakata via Barisal.